 Certain content for major global events, like international sports competitions, or even the news, can attract a significant number of simultaneous viewers.
 Whether streamed live, with catch-up TV, or on-demand, it can create peaks in traffic.
-If your system is overloaded, or if there is a power outage or a hardware failure, outages can occur.
-Viewers are unaware of the pressure on video streaming systems and expect the experience to be flawless.
-And so do advertisers.
+If your system is overloaded, or if there is a power outage, or a hardware failure, or if your maincloud provider experiences an outage, then your service can face serious repercussions from unexpected downtime.

 Let’s say you’re broadcasting or streaming video for a major event, with millions of viewers watching.
 Suddenly the feed goes completely black.
 A worst-case scenario that you absolutely never want to experience.
 A service failure during a live event, whether it’s delivered via broadcast or OTT, could be disastrous for your reputation.
 That’s when being able to maintain your channel with 100% service up-time is most critical.

-Replicate hardware: One video recovery strategy is to fully replicate your equipment for the on-air service.
+A more traditional approach to video service recovery is to fully replicate your equipment for the on-air service.
 You would need to recreate your entire infrastructure with a second set of hardware.
 That includes playout servers, storage, receivers, decoders, transcoders, channel modulators, channel processors, origin systems and channel signals.
-Duplicating your hardware infrastructure does give you a redundant system, but it may have additional implications regarding cost, management, and maintenance.

 Pay-per-use: A recovery service in the cloud is based on a pay-per-use model.
 The recovery service in the cloud business model makes service continuity affordable for everyone, from large broadcasters to small TV providers.
 It’s hard to justify the cost of maintenance, power, space, and human resources that a hardware-based solution requires when you have an option that is just as efficient.
 And it may even offer more advantages for your business.